yaron-zehavi/oauth-rich-authorization-requests-metadata/draft-zehavi-oauth-rar-metadata.md

 The client proceeds to this step if: (a) no `authorization_reference` was present, (b) no matching token in client's possession was found, (c) a matched token was rejected by the resource server (Step 2, item 4), or (d) the client elects to skip an existing token lookup and use `authorization_details` directly.

 1. The client uses the `authorization_details` from the `authorization_remediation` response in a new OAuth authorization request per {{RFC9396}}.
 The client MAY use any grant type or extension that supports RAR (including PAR {{RFC9126}}, JAR {{RFC9101}}, etc.).
-2. Upon successful token issuance, if the triggering RS response included an `authorization_reference`, the client SHOULD store the newly obtained token associated with that reference value and the RS origin in its in-session token bag.
+2. Upon successful token issuance, if the triggering resource server response included an `authorization_reference`, the client SHOULD persist the newly obtained token associated with that reference value and the resource server origin in its in-session token storage.
 This token-to-reference association enables future lookups in Step 2 when the same `authorization_reference` is encountered again.
 3. The client retries the failing request with the newly obtained token.

 ### Step 4 - Handle continued failure